 Education for Better Lives

-We organized village-based reading camps with plenty of children's books and volunteer tutors in order to improve their literacy skills.
+- We organized village-based reading camps with plenty of children's books and volunteer tutors in order to improve kids' literacy skills.

 Love of God and Neighbors